nate-walter/Movie-Studio-Project/README.md

 ### Comparing Critic Sentiment to Net Profit
 ![critic sentiment v net profit](./images/box_office_by_critical_opinion.png)

+When looking at the rotten tomatoes data set, we wanted to see if there existed a correlation between the review of a movie and how well it does at the box office.
+To have a more representative sample of movie reviews we filtered out movies with less than 50 reviews to allow for a more robust data set for each movie.
+This shows us that as critical ratings increase there is no significant increase in the worldwide box office profit.
+We would not recommend looking at how critically acclaimed a movie made by Microsoft is, and judging how well it will do at the box office.

 ### Comparing Run Time to Net Profit
 ![run time v net profit](images/runtime_vs_worldwide_net_profit.png)

+When looking for a relationship between runtime and worldwide net profits we found a very weak correlation between the two variables.
+The correlation between the two variables is 0.27, and looking at the scatter plot there is a tendency of the data below 120 minutes to have a low variance.
+However, when the runtime exceeds 125 minutes the variance of the data fluctuates greatly and no reasonable conclusion can be drawn from this.

 ## Conclusions